Skip to Content

 Bianca / Elephantastic Vegan

-These vegan Black and White Sesame Crackers are a real crowd pleaser!
-Serve them with hummus and you'll have the perfect finger food for any party!
+These vegan Sesame Crackers with black and white sesame seeds are a real crowd-pleaser!
+Serve them with hummus and you’ll have the perfect finger food for any party!

 4.50 from 4 votes